sackn/diffeq/series.md

 $$n+1 \geq n$$

-Since our series satisifes both conditions that means it converges by the altnerating series test.
+Since our series satisfies both conditions, that means it converges by the alternating series test.

 ##

 **Alternating Series Error Bound**

-So far in this series section we have talked a lot about convergence and divergence, but not what the actual valuefo the series is.
-Unfortunately, when it comes to altenating series there isn't a super good way to determine the value.
-Like all series we can approximate the infinate sum by just adding the like the first 100 terms.
+So far in this series section, we have talked a lot about convergence and divergence, but not what the actual value of the series is.
+Unfortunately, when it comes to altering series, there isn't a super good way to determine the value.
+Like all series, we can approximate the infinite sum by just adding the first 100 terms.
 However, what is different about the alternating series is that we can get an extremely tight error bound on how inaccurate our "approximation" is.

-With the alternating series we can figure out how far we can possibly be from the true value when we add up the first n terms.
-Obviously the more terms we add up the closer we will be to the true value, but we can't do that so the next best thing is figuring out how far off we potentially are.
+With the alternating series, we can figure out how far we can possibly be from the true value when we add up the first n terms.
+Obviously, the more terms we add up, the closer we will be to the true value, but we can't do that, so the next best thing is figuring out how far off we potentially are.

 ##